Endpro87/Endpro87/README.md

 - 👋 Hi, I’m @ZeOXyS (you can call me Zeo).
-- 👀 I’m interested in lerning IT and technology.
+- 👀 I’m interested in lerning about IT and technology.
 - 🌱 I’m currently learning an IT degree.
 - 💞️ I’m looking to make the world a better place to live.
 - 📫 How to reach me?
 You can contact me via X (@zeoxxyss).